LewisProjects/RedditVideoMakerBot-website/docs/configuring.md

 It will initialize the setup process.

 Fill in the `REDDIT_CLIENT_ID` and `REDDIT_CLIENT_SECRET` (**AGAIN, DO NOT SHARE THIS WITH ANYONE**), `REDDIT_USERNAME` and `REDDIT_PASSWORD`

+## Obtaining TikTok SessionID
+If you want to use the TikTok TTS, you need a TikTok account.
+The process of obtaining a SessionID can be difficult.

+1. Log in to the [TikTok Web App](https://tiktok.com)
+2. Install the [Cookie Editor extension](https://cookie-editor.cgagnier.ca/) for your browser.
+3. Open the extension and look for "sessionid"
+4. Copy it
+5. Paste it in the config.toml at `tiktok_sessionid`

 ## Filling in the rest